 Who has it?

-There are over 1.1 million people living with HIV/AIDS.
+There are almost 1.2 million people living with HIV/AIDS in the US, and that number grows by almost 50,000 each year.
+In California alone, there were nearly 170,000 reported cases of HIV/AIDS as of 2013.
 Anyone can get HIV: men, women, gay straight - it doesn't matter.
 If you are sexually active, you could be at risk.

 How do you get HIV?

 You get HIV through contact with an infected person’s bodily fluids – blood, pre-ejaculate (pre-cum), semen, vaginal fluids, and/or breast milk.